MichalMMac/installapplications-swiftly/README.md

 IAS downloads the files in parallel.
 There are two options to control this bahavior:

-- At the start of preflight and setupassistant phases number of allowed concurrent downloads starts at `MinimumDownloadConcurrency`.
+- At the start of preflight and setupassistant phases number of allowed concurrent downloads starts at `MinDownloadConcurrency`.
-- With each completed download **level of concurrency is increased by one** until the `MaximumDownloadConcurrency` is reached.
+- With each completed download **level of concurrency is increased by one** until the `MaxDownloadConcurrency` is reached.

 ## JSON control file